ExploratoryEngineering/ArduinoNBIoT/README.md

 ## Installing the library

-Download the zip file from the releases page, then add it in the Arduino IDE with `Sketch|Library|Add .ZIP library`.
+Click the green «Clone or Download» button, then «Download ZIP».
+Add it in the Arduino IDE with `Sketch|Library|Add .ZIP library`.
 The library will now be available via Library Manager.

 ## Troubleshooting